 - Liquid – I recommend you choose an unsweetened plant-based milk or water as your main liquid.
 This is to make your smoothie healthier.

-- Healthy fat – Adding some healthy fat to your smoothie helps with the absorption of vitamins and minerals so try not to skip this important step.
+- Healthy fat – Adding some healthy fats to your smoothie helps with the absorption of vitamins and minerals so try not to skip this important step.
 Try adding some avocado, almond butter, coconut oil or any other healthy fat you fancy.
-In the beginning, when I first started making smoothies at home I didn’t know this but since I’ve known this very important step I always make sure that there is some kind of fat in my smoothie.
+In the beginning, when I first started making smoothies at home I didn’t know about this important step but now that I know I always make sure that there is some kind of fat in my smoothie.
 You don’t need to add much though.

 - Something to disguise the green or bitter taste – To make the green smoothie more palatable and to disguise its ‘green’ taste, here are the ingredients to consider adding: raw cacao powder, Vanilla bean (or extract), flavoured protein powder, fresh ginger and almond butter.